snozbot/fungus/Docs/fungus_docs/telling_a_story.md

 # Telling a story {#telling_a_story}

-Having got up and running, here are some next steps to get you familiar with the storytelling features in Fungus.
+Having got up and running, here are some next steps to get you familiar with the storytelling features in %Fungus.

 <!-- **************************************** -->
 ## Adding Characters, for use in Say commands